-Basques in Boise, Idaho and beyond have received an early Christmas gift.
-Aita Antton Egiguren Iraola, a priest of the Franciscan order arrived on November 28th to begin his ministry as a Basque chaplain here in the Basque-American community.
-His official position in the Diocese of Boise is as Parochial Vicar at St. John’s Cathedral, where he assists at the parish.
+Basques in Boise, Idaho and beyond have now a chaplain.
+Aita Antton Egiguren Iraola, a priest of the Franciscan order (OFM) arrived on November 28th 2014, to begin his ministry among the Basque-American community.
+His official position in the Diocese of Boise is as Parochial Vicar at St. John’s Cathedral Parish.
+He is also the diocesan officer for ecumenical and interreligous dialogue.
 He has also been asked to provide pastoral and sacramental attention to the Basque community in the surrounding region and this will be his priority.
 His focus will be on liturgy, Christian formation and spirituality, and outreach (Diaconia) to all Basque Catholics, especially the elderly and their families and those in need.

 Fr.
 Antton was born in the Basque Country on Dec.
 7, 1953, in the baserri “Arretxea” in the town of Bidegoian just outside Tolosa, Gipuzkoa.
 In 1979 he took his final vows as a Franciscan monk, at the Franciscan Parish Church of Beasain (G), and then was ordained a priest the following year.
 Soon after he began many decades of missionary work that has taken him far and wide: ten years in Korea, and also 10 years in Thailand.
-Before coming here over the last 13 years he has been involved with teaching in Manila, Philippines, at different higher education institutions, as well as in China, while being based in Belgium in a Franciscan Friar where he taught, and where he ministered to the nearby Korean Catholic Community, as well as assisting in a nearby parish saying mass oftentimes in Dutch (one of the ten languages he speaks).
+Before coming here over the last 13 years he has been involved with teaching at Leuven Catholic University, while residing at the Franciscan Friary in the same city.
+From there, and during summer vacations, he traveled to Manila, Philippines, at different higher education institutions, as well as in China, where he taught courses on World Religions, History of Mission, Anthropology and Interreligious Dialogue.
+Wherever he has lived he ministered to the nearby Korean Catholic Communities, as well as assisting in nearby parishes (in one of the ten languages he speaks).

 Symbolically to continue that tradition, he wants to follow what Aita Tillous started with the personalized license plate featuring the Basque word “Pottoka” (the wild, native pony of the Pyrenees of the Basque Country).
 So as you are driving around in Boise and beyond, you might soon come upon this license plate, and you’ve found our new Basque Franciscan chaplain—Aita Antton!